mmonch/Customer_Segmentation_Project/README.md

 ## Project Description
 The credit card transaction dataset contains 8500 customers and their activity over a 6-month period.
 Each transaction is characterized by 18 features that are briefly described below.
-The main task was to understand customer behaviour and create meaningful segmentations to propose future marketing campaigns.
+The main task was to understand customer behaviour and create meaningful segmentations in order to propose future marketing campaigns.

 #### The features: